clone45/voxglitch/README.md

 ## Repeater

 Repeater is a stuttering sample player.
-It sounds like if you're CD player started skipping.
+It sounds like if your CD player started skipping.

 ### Inputs